amoraroma/jabberbot/README.md

     $ pip install -r requirements.txt
     $ pip install -r requirements-plugins.txt

 Now put your Telegram API key in a file in the same directory as `jabberbot.py`.
 It can be named anything you want, but the default is "token."
+Set your bot's username in the config, and the admin user's user ID if you want (not required, it just enables `/reload` for that user).

 You're all set.
 Have fun.

 ### Run